 Section 8.
 Regional splits

-Divisions or splits of State or county regions shall be justified only where all of the following conditions are satisfied: ol type=”a” li The existing regional NCF participation numbers have been sufficient to generate at least three qualifiers into the NCF finals round over the previous two years; li The new regional boundaries for both surviving regions are defined by state boundary lines, county boundary lines, or, in the case of intra-county regions, other permanent geographic boundaries such as major rivers or highways; li Qualified Club members have volunteered to serve in the position of Regional Director for both surviving regions; and li A majority of the voting NBRC members residing in both surviving regions have approved the split through a vote verified by a national NBRC officer appointed by the NBRC President.
+Divisions or splits of State or county regions shall be justified only where all of the following conditions are satisfied:” The existing regional NCF participation numbers have been sufficient to generate at least three qualifiers into the NCF finals round over the previous two years; The new regional boundaries for both surviving regions are defined by state boundary lines, county boundary lines, or, in the case of intra-county regions, other permanent geographic boundaries such as major rivers or highways; Qualified Club members have volunteered to serve in the position of Regional Director for both surviving regions, and A majority of the voting NBRC members residing in both surviving regions have approved the split through a vote verified by a national NBRC officer appointed by the NBRC President.

-Date: May 12, 2016 — This version of the Constitution and Bylaws wasapproved by the NBRC Executive Committee on May 12, 2016, and supersedes all previous versions of the NBRC’s Constitution and Bylaws
+Date: July 20, 2021— This version of the Constitution and Bylaws was approved by the NBRC Executive Committee on July 20, 2021, and supersedes all previous versions of the NBRC’s Constitution and Bylaws